mcneel/developer.rhino3d.com/content/en/guides/rhinocommon/your-first-plugin-windows/index.md

 If you'd like to push your exciting new plugin to Yak so that everyone can use it, check out the [Creating a Yak Package](/guides/yak/creating-a-rhino-plugin-package/) guide.

+Try debugging your new plugin on [Mac](/guides/rhinocommon/your-first-plugin-mac/), all plugins using the new templates are now cross-platform by default.

 ## Related topics

 - [Installing Tools (Windows)](/guides/rhinocommon/installing-tools-windows)